lun2hang/llms_group_evolution/README.md

 3 All the mechanism realize a ecosystem obeying Theory of Evolution.

 4 This training paradigm will work in all multiagents scene,Ads\Recommendation\Unmanned call center\Unmanned Vehicle\Human kind robots\Drones

+5 LLMs can be deployed in different data center,which means this fit power/data distribution well and can scale up to the whole world just like what we human being do